The Task 5 Initiative

 Sean Van Slyck OPO executive

-Abbreviations: OPO: Organ Procurement Organization; AOPO: Association of Organ Procurement Organizations; AST: American Society of Transplantation; ASTS: American Society of Transplant Surgeons; UNOS: United Network for Organ Sharing; OPTN: Organ Procurement and Transplantation Network; CMS: Centers for Medicare & Medicaid Services; CMMI: Center for Medicare and Medicaid Innovation; CCSQ: Center for Clinical Standards and Quality.
+Abbreviations: AOPO: Association of Organ Procurement Organizations; AST: American Society of Transplantation; ASTS: American Society of Transplant Surgeons; CCSQ: Center for Clinical Standards and Quality; CMMI: Center for Medicare and Medicaid Innovation; CMS: Centers for Medicare & Medicaid Services; OPO: organ procurement organization; OPTN: Organ Procurement and Transplantation Network; UNOS: United Network for Organ Sharing.

 Task 5 will be accomplished over 5 years, from September 2020 through September 2025, with the work being broken down into four distinct phases:

 • Phase 1.
-Planning: In 2021 and early 2022, SRTR will convene the Steering Committee monthly to plan a successful consensus conference in summer 2022.
-Patient and family focus groups will also meet during phase 1.
+Planning: In 2021 and early 2022, SRTR convened the Steering Committee monthly to plan a successful consensus conference in summer 2022.
+Patient and family focus groups also met during phase 1.

 • Phase 2.
-Consensus conference: SRTR will engage critical audiences in a consensus conference to develop concrete recommendations for metrics to meet the needs of critical audiences and understand the information needed to support those metrics and how the metrics should be presented.
+Consensus conference: In July 2022, SRTR engaged critical audiences in a consensus conference to develop concrete recommendations for metrics to meet the needs of critical audiences and understand the information needed to support those metrics and how the metrics should be presented.

 • Phase 3.
-Create and Report: According to the recommendations of the consensus conference, SRTR will begin to develop and report the recommended metrics.
+Create and Report: According to the recommendations of the consensus conference, SRTR developed and reported the recommended metrics (see the meeting report).
 If additional data collection is required to support any new metrics, SRTR will work with HRSA and the OPTN to strategize that collection.

 • Phase 4.
 Assess System Change: In an ongoing effort to ensure